 It's not as uncommon as you may think: As many as 5% of women under 30 and 60% of those older than 70 are affected, she says.
 At the recent meeting of the American Academy of Dermatology in Miami Beach, Fla., Mercurio discussed common forms of hair loss in women and treatment options.

 What's the most common form of female hair loss?

 Female-pattern hair loss, which usually has a strong genetic component that can be inherited from either the mother or father.
 Also referred to as androgenetic alopecia, this type of hair loss can start as early as the late teens -- and the earlier it starts, the more severe the hair loss tends to be.

 Most women with pattern hair loss don't get a receding hairline or bald spot on top of the scalp as is common in men.
 Instead, there is visible thinning over the crown.
 In men and women, hairs are miniaturized because of a shortened growth cycle where the hair stays on the head for a shorter period of time.
 These wispy hairs, which resemble forearm hairs, do not achieve their usual length.

 The first sign of hair loss that most women notice is often widening of their part or that their ponytail is smaller.
 Read more about what causes androgenic alopecia.

 How is female hair loss treated?

-The 2% and 5% solutions are available over the counter in a liquid, and the 5% is also available in a foam.
+Liquid options of 2% and 5% solutions are available over the counter.
 Minoxidil works by prolonging the growth phase of hair -- providing more time for hair to grow out to its full density.

-You have to be patient, as noticeable results usually take three to four months and the product must be used twice a day.
+You have to be patient, as noticeable results usually take three to four months and the product must be used once a day.
 It tends to work better if started early.

 I put some on my forearm and got a big thick patch of hair.
 When I stopped, it went away.